 Code style §

-The coding style suggested by the Golang community is used in k8gb project.
-See the style doc for details.
+k8gb project is using the coding style suggested by the Golang community.
+See the golang-style-doc for details.

 Please follow this style to make k8gb easy to review, maintain and develop.